justindujardin/ng2-material/examples/components/button/readme.md

-Buttons are great for clicking
+Buttons are great for clicking.

-1. They perform actions
-2. They look nice.
-3. Something even better.